Most people will know

 worsen economic activity which in turn will eat into banks’ profits via more

-even healthy, loans fall into default.
-There are two ends to every loan: for a
+normal, even healthy, loans fall into default.
+There are two ends to every

-same way that the subprime crisis has.
-If this recession-triggered degradation
+precisely the same way that the subprime crisis has.
+If this

-proceeds faster than the Treasury can clear away the mortgage-backed
+recession-triggered degradation proceeds faster than the Treasury can clear

-securities, then the credit crunch will persist, widespread bank failures may
+away the mortgage-backed securities, then the credit crunch will persist, widespread

-well become inevitable and a “normal” recession could become something more
+bank failures may well become inevitable and a “normal” recession could become

 But while the United